William Milbourne James (judge): Judicial career

 On 2 January, 1869, James was appointed a Vice-Chancellor of the Court of Chancery, receiving the customary knighthood.
 The next year, 1870, he was appointed a Lord Justice of Appeal of the Court of Appeal in Chancery.
 He was also sworn to the Privy Council.

 He had a reputation as an eminent and shrewd judge, learned in the law, with a talent for concise but clear enunciation of principles.
-While on the Court of Appeal in Chancery, he decided several cases under the new Companies Act and Bankruptcy Act of 1869.
+While on the Court of Appeal in Chancery, he decided several cases under the Companies Acts and the Bankruptcy Act 1869 (32 & 33 Vict. c.
+71).
 Lambe v Eames is a leading case on the construction of declarations of trust, and Ex parte Mackay is a foundational case in bankruptcy law.
 In Tamplin v James he gave the decision concerning the availability of specific performance for a breach of contract induced by mistake.

 In 1874, James gave the decision of the Judicial Committee of the Privy Council in a significant constitutional case from Canada, Maher v Town Council of Portland.
-The case concerned the interpretation of s.
-93 of the British North America Act, 1867 (now the Constitution Act, 1867), dealing with publicly funded religious separate schools, and has been cited by the Canadian courts in subsequent cases dealing with separate schools.
+The case concerned the interpretation of section 93 of the British North America Act 1867 (now the Constitution Act, 1867), dealing with publicly funded religious separate schools, and has been cited by the Canadian courts in subsequent cases dealing with separate schools.